steven-barkley/Launch-EC2-AWS/SSH-Server-Action.md

 |Linux|Yes| NO | Yes
 Window < 10 | No | Yes | No |
 Window >= 10| Yes | Yes | Yes |

+## EC2 How to connect to your server

+- EC2 Instance Connect
+- Putty
+- SSH using CMD or Powershell